kyma-project/btp-manager/docs/operations.md

 If the process succeeds, the finalizer on BtpOperator CR itself is removed and the resource is deleted.
 If an error occurs during the deprovisioning, state of BtpOperator CR is set to `Error`.

-The deprovisioning process is presented in the following diagram:
+You can see the deprovisioning process in the following diagram:

 ![Deprovisioning diagram](./assets/deprovisioning.svg)